RMerl/asuswrt-merlin/README-merlin.txt

            networks (Asus bug) (Patch by John9527)
   - FIXED: Various fixes and tweaks to the new IPv6 code from Pinwing and saintdev
+  - FIXED: Editing a client on the networkmap would cause any matching DHCP reservation entry to lost its hostname
   - REMOVED: The web redirection control setting was removed, as it is being replaced by the (simpler) redirection setting Asus added